TwiceAdopted/Kursinisdarbas25/README.md

 * Application runs on Python 3.7‑3.12 and passes all tests.
 * All coursework requirements met, verified by manual review.
 * Learned practical use of Factory‑Method & Singleton patterns.
 Hardedst part was setting up github, understanding how and when the terminal works, where to direct it.
-* The code obviusly had lots of errors, but nothing a little time invested cant fix :)
+* The code obviusly had lots of errors, but nothing a little time invested cant fix, wathced lots of youtube videos, asked for lots of help. :)

 ## 4  Conclusions